Breaking Bad Habits that Harm Your Teeth

 Chewing on Ice

-While it’s easy to think of ice as nothing more than frozen water (because it is), chewing on hard, frozen cubes can cause your teeth to chip or even crack.
+While it’s easy to think of ice as nothing more than frozen water (because it is), chewing on hard, frozen cubes can cause your teeth or dentures to chip or even crack.
 If chewing on ice causes the soft tissue inside a tooth to become irritated, what seemed to be a harmless habit could lead to regular toothaches.
 Besides ice, hot and cold foods may trigger quick, sharp shots of pain or a toothache that lingers.
 Next time you feel like chewing on a little ice, just pour yourself a cold glass of water and grab a stick of sugarless gum instead.

 It’s never too early to start protecting the health of your child’s teeth.
 Putting a baby to bed with a bottle of milk, juice, or formula, can lead to the development of Baby Bottle Tooth Decay (also known as dental carries).
 If your baby falls asleep with the bottle in his or her mouth, the sugar that liquid contains covers their teeth, providing plaque with plenty of fuel to damage your child’s teeth.